QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 # What's the bottom line?

 QuestTrain is an attempt to make questions cool.
 Interested?
-We're building the prototype now, and soon you will be able to [try it out!](https://questtrain.com)
+[Check it out!](https://questtrain.com)

 <sub>* Microfiber sham is a sham.
 Not actually included.</sub>